nsidc/beer_lambert_rt/README.md

 - `numpy` is used for model calculations
 - `xarray` is used to load and write data
+- `pandas` is also used to load and write data
 - `matplotlib` and `cartopy` are used for plotting
+- `scipy` is used to estimate snow depth distributions
 - `pytest` is used for code testing.